 NJPA is a public corporation or agency serving as a municipal contracting agency for government and education agencies.
-NJPA serves member agencies under the legislative authority established and granted by Minnesota Statute 123A.21.
+NJPA serves member agencies under the legislative authority established and granted by Minnesota Statute 123A.21 (see specific statutory references on pages 4-5).
 All NJPA employees are public employees whom are required to pay into Public Employment Retirement Association (PERA) through payroll deduction.
 NJPA employees have the same employment status as employees of NJPA government and education member agencies.

 Among other areas of serving members, NJPA creates national cooperative contract purchasing solutions on behalf of its member agencies which include all government, education and non-profit agencies nationwide and in Canada.
 These cooperative contract opportunities offer both time and money savings for their users by consolidating the efforts of numerous individually prepared solicitations to one national, cooperatively shared process.
 This process leverages the aggregation of volume from members nationwide.